-Addenda I and II did not add or change any management measures or requirements.
-The only existing requirement is for states to submit an annual compliance report by July 1st of each year that contains commercial and recreational landings as well as results from any monitoring programs that intercept Atlantic croaker.
+Addenda III did not add or change any management measures or requirements, unless management-triggering mechanisms are tripped.
+The only pre-existing requirement is for states to submit an annual compliance report by July 1st of each year that contains commercial and recreational landings as well as results from any monitoring programs that intercept Atlantic croaker.